 - On-boarded 5 new employees at Poorman Yard & Tree.

-BS in Management, Marquette University
+BS in Management, University of Manchester

 - Excelled in sales and budgeting classes.